JonathanThorpe/obs-dynamic-window-capture/README.md

 ## Usage

+1. Create a scene and a Window Capture source.
+The program/window this captures is not important at this point.
-1. Add the script to OBS.
+2. Add the script to OBS.
+3. Choose the name of the source you wish to update.
-2. Specify an executable (case insensitive) - e.g. "whatsapp.exe".
+4. Specify an executable (case insensitive) - e.g. "whatsapp.exe".
-3. Provide a regular expression for the window title - e.g. ".*video call".
+5. Provide a regular expression for the window title - e.g. ".*video call".

+Whenever the scene is changed, a check is done to see if the selected source mtches the window that is configured.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)